Utopiah/MoleskinSVGWebPlayer/README.md

 Repository : [https://github.com/Utopiah/MoleskinSVGWebPlayer](https://github.com/Utopiah/MoleskinSVGWebPlayer)

 # todo
+- fix SVG as URL lifecycle issue, could be a race condition.
+If it persists can be done server side via email-to-endpoint
 - test audio example for mediasync
 - allow playing on synced (now only video driven despite being a 2-way sync)
 - properly merge editor and mediasync (both work independantly but with the same code i.e `svgplayer.js`,  could work better with events)